 After the waiting period, you’ll begin to receive benefit payments.
 Disability insurance payments typically stop when you return to work, but you may be able to extend your coverage with a rider.

-If you want to get rid of your long-term disability coverage, you can always cancel your policy.
+If you no longer need to keep your long-term disability coverage, you can always cancel your policy.

 Long-term disability insurance benefits